What’s a Fast?

 It's Been Around

 Fasting is common to just about every major religious tradition, like Buddhism, Christianity, Hinduism, Islam, and Judaism.
 In ancient Greece, Hippocrates believed it helped the body heal itself.
-During Ramadan, many Muslims fast from sunrise to sunset, every day for a month.
+During Ramadan, many Muslims fast from dawn to sunset, every day for a month.
 This has provided scientists with quite a bit of information about what happens to your body when you fast, and the news is mostly good.

 Why People Do It